Student Application Opportunity

 We recognize that every situation is unique and aim to provide assistance to all of those in need.
 If you are struggling with an unexpected loss of income or urgent expense, we strongly encourage you to apply.

-As part of your application, you must upload the following:
+As part of your application, be prepared to include:

-Applicants to the LOCaid Emergency Grant Program must meet all of the following criteria:
+Applicants to the LOCaid Hardship Grant Program must meet the following criteria:

 - Be a current postsecondary undergraduate or graduate student enrolled full-time at the University of Southern California (USC), including graduating seniors and undocumented students.

-- Within the last thirty (30) days have had unexpected financial difficulties which may impact enrollment in school.
+- Within the last (60) days have had an unexpected financial difficulty which may impact enrollment in school.

 - Medical/Dental/Mental Health